Fiber-optic patch cord: Construction

-A fiber optic patch cord is constructed from a core with a high refractive index, surrounded by a coating with a low refractive index, that is strengthened by aramid yarns and surrounded by a protective jacket.
+A fiber-optic patch cord is constructed from a core with a high refractive index, surrounded by a coating with a low refractive index, that is strengthened by aramid yarns and surrounded by a protective jacket.
 Transparency of the core permits transmission of optic signals with little loss over great distances.
-The coating's low refractive index reflects light back into the core, minimizing signal loss.
-The protective aramid yarns and outer jacket minimizes physical damage to the core and coating.
+The coating's lower refractive index causes light to be reflected back toward the core, minimizing signal loss.
+The protective aramid yarns and outer jacket minimize physical damage to the core and coating.

 Size

-Ordinary cables measure 125 µm in diameter (a strand of human hair is about 100 µm).
-The inner diameter measures 9 µm for single-mode cables, and 50 / 62.5 µm for multi-mode cables.
+Ordinary fibers measure 125 μm in diameter (a strand of human hair is about 100 μm).
+The inner diameter measures 9 μm for single-mode cables, and 50 / 62.5 μm for multi-mode cables.

 The development of "reduced bend radius" fiber in the mid-2000s, enabled a trend towards smaller cables.
 Each unit of diameter reduction in a round cable, produces a disproportionate corresponding reduction in the space the cable occupies.

 Classification

-Patch cords are classified by transmission medium (long or short distance), by connector construction and by construction of the connector's inserted core cover.
+Patch cords are classified by transmission medium, connector construction, and construction of the connector's inserted core cover.